 GeneCards Summary for PSMA3 Gene

 PSMA3 (Proteasome Subunit Alpha 3) is a Protein Coding gene.
-Diseases associated with PSMA3 include hiv-1.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Beta-Adrenergic Signaling.
+Diseases associated with PSMA3 include Hiv-1.
+Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
 GO annotations related to this gene include endopeptidase activity and threonine-type endopeptidase activity.

 UniProtKB/Swiss-Prot for PSMA3 Gene